 The men with guns have received a few Concourse missiles, but still lament the weapon of the poor, and foolishly keep dreaming on their victory over evil.
 They particularly badly need RPG-type of rocket that can better track and follow enemy targets, primarily the Russian made T-72 tank.

 The FSA base, a huge barrack behind of a two-kilometre long wall used for sniping, is manned by about 400 men, or so the regime thinks, says a young fighter, laughing.

 The jewel in the brigade’s otherwise monotone weaponry is a “Dushka” machine gun, pilfered from the regime and fitted with a 14.5 mm cartridge that can release 300 bullets per minute.

-This is a story in perfect early Libyan-revolution style, with a difference: these principled rogue bandits on the margin have a way of life influenced by the Sunnah, interlaced and tinged with a European something: unlike the Misrata rebels, they don’t wear flip flops, but proper shoes, and are organically conscious: they know how to make the best olive oil out of their beautiful Greenland.
+In Benghazi 2011, Freedom Square, a maniple of free Syrians started waving their flags, and the intoxicating spring must have rubbed off on them, but the two revolutions had a chasm built in their hard drive: these principled rogue bandits on the margin have a way of life influenced by the Sunnah, interlaced and tinged with a European something: unlike the Misrata rebels, they don’t wear flip flops on the front line, but proper boots, and are organically conscious: they used to make the best virgin olive oil out of this Mediterranean Greenland.

 Commander Yaser Socar’s dinner invitation had an hidden agenda; it was a cry for help.
 The comfortably furnished rooms of his house exuded culture and open mindedness, and moderate wealth.
 Too unpretentious to present us with an exclusively Syrian meal, he added a European-type of course to the dinner to make us feel more comfortable.
 Then he exclaimed, painfully: